mkang315/CST-YOLO/README.md

 <br />

-**Table 2.1&nbsp;&nbsp;&nbsp;&nbsp;Performance comparison of YOLOv5x, YOLOv7 and CST-YOLO for BCCD.
+**Table 2.1&nbsp;&nbsp;&nbsp;&nbsp;Performance comparison of YOLOv5x, YOLOv7 and CST-YOLO on the BCCD dataset.
 Results are APs for each blood cell type and mAP@0.5 for overall performance.
 RT-DETR only prints average precision and average recall.
 The best results are shown in bold.**
 | Model | WBC | RBC | Platelets | Overall |
 | :-------: | :-------: | :-------: | :-------: | :-------: |